-There's a revolution going on in the payment technology space right now, and on-premise old generation solutions are rapidly being replaced with software as a service solution.
+There's a revolution going on in the payment technology space right now, and on-premise old generation solutions are rapidly being replaced with software as a service (SaaS) solution.
 However, it's vitally important for businesses to embrace payment security innovations at the same time and at the same pace.

-When the business is looking to embrace operative risk management as a whole, payment security is perhaps one of the most critical things to address.
+When a business is looking to embrace operative risk management as a whole, payment security is perhaps one of the most critical things to address.
 Although banks are offering their customers internet banking solutions with user authentication, they often fall short as payment files need to be manually transferred from various customer financial systems and approval flows for transactions are limited.
 It might also be possible that the users are authenticated in corporate web bank solutions, but they might have the option to alter payment details, a fraudulent act that would go unnoticed.

 Risk management and transparency of the payment traffic process are essential for organizations.
 For this reason, it must be ensured that only authorized employees can make and approve payments.